AhmadYousif89/Techbots/README.md

 ## Contributing

 We welcome contributions from the community!
-To contribute to TechBots:
+To contribute to Techbots:

 1. **Fork the repository:**